-Benefit of PET or PET/CT in oesophageal cancer is not provenAugust 28th, 2013 in Cancer /
+Benefit of PET or PET/CT in oesophageal cancer is not provenAugust 28, 2013 in Medicine & Health / Cancer

 The patient-relevant benefit of positron emission tomography (PET) in oesophageal cancer, alone or in combination with computed tomography (CT), is not proven due to a lack of comparative studies.
 In terms of their diagnostic and prognostic accuracy, it also remains unclear whether these diagnostic techniques can detect the spreading of tumours better than conventional diagnostics.
 This is the conclusion of the final report of the German Institute for Quality and Efficiency in Health Care (IQWiG) published on 20 August 2013.

 About 4800 men and 1400 women are newly diagnosed with oesophageal cancer in Germany each year.
 The average age of disease onset is 65 years.
 The 5-year survival rate in Germany is at most 20%; this means that 5 years after diagnosis, at best 20 of 100 affected patients are still alive.

 Many experts assume that an examination using PET or PET/CT, alone or in combination with other methods, is better able to evaluate how far a tumour has spread (staging) and whether it has responded to treatment (restaging).
 In addition, better detection of tumour recurrence ought to be possible.
 The desired goal: the more exactly it is known how advanced the tumour is, the more precisely and successfully patients can be treated.

 IQWiG therefore searched the international literature for studies that had examined the consequences of diagnostic interventions using PET or PET/CT with regard to whether they were accompanied by perceptible improvements for patients, for example, whether they increased their chances of survival or improved their quality of life, or spared them unnecessary operations or further diagnostic interventions.